Top Spots for a Boxing Day Picnic in Sydney

 Join the throngs of families and backpackers at beautiful Bronte Beach & Park.
 The mood here is festive and, while it’s crowded, you’ll always find a place to lay your picnic blanket.
 There’s a great playground for the kids to play in and the famous kid-friendly Bogey Hole to swim in.
 There is a seaside kiosk and loads of cafes close by.

 You cannot beat the view from the grounds of the historic Strickland House.
 The imposing house isn’t open to the public but the stunning and extensive grounds give access to two small harbourside beaches including the beautiful Milk Beach directly below, with unrivalled views of the Sydney Harbour Bridge and Shark Island.
 Perfect for picnicking!
 You can also access the Hermitage Foreshore Walk, which runs from Rose Bay to Watsons Bay.
 The grounds and garden are open from sunrise to sunset.

-Our top pick for picnic, join in the fun at one of Sydney’s favourite picnic spots at Centennial Park.
-With a convenient inner-city locations, ample parking, five great playgrounds, plenty of shade, picnic tables, BBQs and of course, resident ducks, geese and pelicans, it’s easy to see why this lovely old park is a hit with children and adults.
+Our top pick for a picnic, join in the fun at one of Sydney’s favourite picnic spots at Centennial Park.
+With a convenient inner-city location, ample parking, five great playgrounds, plenty of shade, picnic tables, BBQs and of course, resident ducks, geese and pelicans, it’s easy to see why this lovely old park is a hit with children and adults.
 The Pantry, out the back of the Centennial Homestead, offers delicious, elegant and great value-for-money pre-packaged picnic hampers.

 Glebe Foreshore Walk